-2.2 The role of your Personal Academic Tutor and other key academic staff
+2.2 The role of your Personal Clinical Tutor and other key academic staff

-The University operates a tutor system to help support and advise students in their academic study.
-As a student, you can expect to be allocated a Personal Academic Tutor.
-Your Personal Academic Tutor may or may not be one of the teaching staff you see in the course of your studies, but their role in this context is to provide advice and support to you throughout your study, and to help review your academic progress.
-You can expect to see your Personal Academic Tutor at key points through your University career and, if you need to, you can contact them more frequently.
-Sometimes, your Personal Academic Tutor may refer you to other areas for support.
-They may refer you to individual support services, or to your student office for information, or to a Senior Tutor.
-The Senior Tutor [Dr Sarah Wright] will have a more specialised understanding of supporting students, and may support you if you have a particular problem.
-You can also contact the Senior Tutor if you wish to change your allocated Personal Academic Tutor.
+The University operates a tutor system to help support and advise students in their academic and clinical study.
+As a student, you can expect to be allocated a Personal Clinical Tutor.
+Your Personal Clinical Tutor will typically be one of the teaching staff you see in the course of your studies, but their role in this context is to provide advice and support to you throughout your study, and to help review your academic and clinical progress.
+You can expect to see your Personal Clinical Tutor at key points through your University career and, if you need to, you can contact them more frequently.
+Sometimes, your Personal Clinical Tutor may refer you to other areas for support.
+They may refer you to individual support services, or to your student office for information, or to the Clinical Director or Programme Director.
+The Programme or Clinical Director will have a more specialised understanding of supporting students, and may support you if you have a particular problem.
+You can also contact the Programme or Clinical Director if you wish to change your allocated Personal Clinical Tutor.

-The University expects that you will engage with your Personal Academic Tutor, attend the scheduled meetings, respond to messages from your Personal Academic Tutor, and notify your Personal Academic Tutor (or Senior Tutor, if you prefer) if you are experiencing problems which are affecting your performance, attendance or progress in your studies.
-In particular, you should contact your Personal Academic Tutor if you feel your performance in any forthcoming examinations will be affected by ill health or other special considerations, and check with your Personal Academic Tutor if you plan to cite him/her as a referee for job applications.
+The University expects that you will engage with your Personal Clinical Tutor, attend the scheduled meetings, respond to messages from your Personal Clinical Tutor, and notify your Personal Clinical Tutor (or Programme or Clinical Director, if you prefer) if you are experiencing problems which are affecting your performance, attendance or progress in your studies.
+In particular, you should contact your Personal Clinical Tutor for matters relating to ill health or other special considerations, and check with your Personal Clinical Tutor if you plan to cite him/her as a referee for job applications.

 2.4 What to do if you are ill

-It is important that your doctor (as well as your personal academic tutor) is immediately informed of any illness that is likely to affect your studies.
-If appropriate your GP may inform your tutor that you are experiencing some health difficulties that may affect your academic performance.
-This will be done with your consent and you may wish the details of your illness to be withheld from your tutor, although you should think carefully about this (your tutor will, in any case, respect your privacy).
+It is important that your doctor (as well as your Personal Clinical Tutor and Clinical Director) is immediately informed of any illness that is likely to affect your studies.
+If appropriate your GP may inform your Personal Clinical Tutor and Clinical Director that you are experiencing some health difficulties that may affect your academic and clinical performance.
+This will be done with your consent and you may wish the details of your illness to be withheld from your Personal Clinical Tutor and Clinical Director, although you should think carefully about this (your Personal Clinical Tutor and Clinical Director will, in any case, respect your privacy).

 In the case of minor illness of up to five days, you should fill out a self-certification form and submit it to the Student Office.